5004-SEA-Fa24-Geeng/payroll-gen-jiaming2li/Report.md

 **7. What is the advantage of using an interface over an abstract class?**
 - A class can implement multiple interfaces, enabling greater flexibility in designing.
 But it can extend only one abstract class.[^2]
-- Interfaces define a contract without enforcing any specific implementation. allowing different classes to implement the interface in their own way.
+- Interfaces define a contract without enforcing any specific implementation, allowing different classes to implement the interface in their own way.
 - Default methods are introduced in interfaces, allowing for method implementation while still supporting multiple inheritance.[^4]

 **8. Is the following code valid or not? `List<int> numbers = new ArrayList<int>();`, explain why or why not.
 If not, explain how you can fix it.**